lotus-eaten/Cataclysm-Inspect/README.md

 Step 1: Make Inspect a dependency:

-Make it's listed in your mod's modinfo.json.
+Make sure it's listed in your mod's modinfo.json.

 ```
 {